 He would later claim to have channeled Brent or at least his inability to keep his mouth shut, as "Oh god, we don't have to talk about it now do we?" left his mouth.
 Billy blanched with horror as his ears caught up to the rest of him.
 Lynn tried to look at him a bit sternly, but secretly found the idea about equally appealing.

 "No, love we don't.
-But," here she fixed him with a stern look, "we will be talking at length later."
+But," here she fixed him with a severe look, "we will be talking at length later."
 Billy nodded but kept quiet, looking more like he'd been told he was dying of cancer, than that he'd earned a talking to.
 "For now, I was just wondering if you thought you could drink some cocoa?
 I know you probably aren't hungry for anything solid, but I thought that might tempt you."

 Billy looked at her warily for a second-Lynn's cocoa involved real chocolate and heavy cream, and was reserved as a treat.
 They generally had it at Christmas and birthdays-he'd certainly never heard of it being offered up for a weekday breakfast.
 He'd kind of thought he was in disgrace…

 "You know what, I feel like having some, so I'll make a pot with plenty for all of us okay?"
-Lynn patted his hand briskly before rising and making herself busy throughout the kitchen, getting out dark and milk chocolate and cinnamon, and all the other "secret" ingredients.
+Lynn patted his hand briskly before rising and making herself busy throughout the kitchen, getting out dark and milk chocolate, cinnamon and vanilla, and all the other "secret" ingredients.
 Billy watched her silently, feeling overwhelmed.
 Everyone was being so nice.
 Even Rick, furious as he'd been with him at first, had been very gentle after he'd…well Billy was avoiding thinking about that.
 His ass was still sore.
 It's not that he was unused to them being kind to him, but it was like they were all afraid he might break.

 Of course, since he felt about as sturdy as broken glass, maybe that was a good thing.
 As Momma Lynn added spices to the heating milk on the stove, Billy laid his head on the table again, finding the familiar smell consoling.
 He was so drained now, as though his body had used everything up, but he still wasn't sleepy.
 Tired yes, sleepy no. He breathed in deeply through his nose, melting chocolate now mixing with the other smells in the air.
 Billy closed his eyes, slumping further onto the table.
 He might not be able to sleep, but at least he could relax…